rameshvarun/todo-list/README.md

 npm install -g todo-list
 ```

-Then navigate to you're code directory, and run the following command.
+Then navigate to your code directory, and run the following command.

 ```
 todo-list